digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 Similar again to the first 6 characters, the last 2 characters that should be the same for the AU Falcon are `JG`.
 These codes stand for the following:
 - J - Product source location code

-  > conflicting information suggests that this is either a code for Australia, where the car was assembled, or Japan, where some of the parts were sourced.
+  > Conflicting information suggests that this is either a code for Australia, where the car was assembled, or Japan, where some of the parts were sourced.
   {: .block-note}

 - G - Assembly plant code for Broadmeadows, VIC

-> to summarize, any AU Falcon should start with `6FPAAAJG` {: .block-note}
+> To summarize, any AU Falcon should start with `6FPAAAJG` {: .block-note}

-#### Characters 9-10 - body style
+#### Characters 9-10 - Body Style
 these characters appear to signify the body style for the Falcon.
 Note that this *does not* signify the exact model, but rather the chassis that the model is built on, which can narrow it down as below:
 - SW - Short Wheel Base
   - Fairmont Sedan